You can’t create world class images without the right editing software.

 If you enjoy shooting timelapse photography and aren’t using LRTimelapse then you’re really missing out.

 There is a little bit of a steep learning curve, but there are plenty of tutorials available and once you get the hang of it, this program will become an invaluable part of your timelapse workflow.

 The way it works is by utilizing the RAW editing power of

 Davinci Resolve 15 (FREE)

-One of the latest upgrades added Fusion (a special effects editor comparable to After Effects) right into the Resolve workflow (also as part of the free program).
+In recent years they’ve added Fusion (a special effects editor comparable to After Effects) right into the Resolve workflow (also as part of the free program).

 This may seem too good to be true, so here are the downsides…

 You need a good graphics card in your computer in order to run the software at all.
 Also, there is less educational material out there for Resolve than there is for other more popular editors such as Premiere Pro.

 If you don’t like Adobe or just want to give something else a try, you do have options.
 Here are some of the the better ones…